EmmanuelMald/MLOps-vehicle-analysis/README.md

 You can follow the instruction from the [**poetry documentation**](https://python-poetry.org/docs/#installing-with-the-official-installer)

+I highly recommend using the official installer

-### 4. Setting up the your localdev
+### 4. Setting up your localdev

 If you're using pyenv, I highly recommend to run this command on the root of this repository:

-    #only if you haven't install python 3.11.4 yet
+    # only if you haven't install python 3.11.4 yet
     pyenv install 3.11.4

 Then run: